CommandPost/FCPCafe/docs/case-studies/women-of-resilience.md

 _**Screenshots 8A-B:** This way I can speed change (adjust timings) all SRTs too for re-import._

 Let’s not forget to, again, add the Broadcast Safe to the clean-feed to make it ‘legal’.
-We already know hot to proceed with exporting Multitrack Quicktime files.
+We already know hot to proceed with exporting Multitrack QuickTime files.
 We are done and have exported several versions which usually takes a lot longer and additional people.

 ---